In-progress

 The Last Generation

-Physical and digital robots will likely achieve social presence and replace human companionship.
-Can or should the last generation of twelve change this future trajectory?
+Physical and digital robots will likely achieve social presence and augment or replace human companionship.
+Using Bushido>Ikigai>Kintsugi philosophies, can or should the last generation change the trajectory of computer versus human hierarchy and agency?
+If not, will humankind survive?